 Ten years ago, a company set out to revolutionize the way men experience pornography.
 By adding touch to images and sounds, the machine they invented didn’t just change male sexual pleasure—it also transformed the labor involved in the production of male orgasms.

-“The Mother of all Swipes” by Marie Hicks
+“The Mother of All Swipes” by Marie Hicks (full piece)

 A working-class woman from East London invented computer dating more than half a century ago.